The Knook or Knitting without Needles

 * I find that knooking is slower than crocheting and knitters who have tried knooking say that it is slower than knitting.
 Generally, crochet is pretty fast compared to knitting and, for me, it is ultra fast compared to knooking.
 But if you want the look of knitted fabric without using knitting needles, knooking might be what you're looking for.

 * Following a regular knitting pattern with a knook is fairly easy but if you get stuck you may not be able to figure out how to proceed with the next stitches because a knitting pattern will not be able to explain how to proceed using a knook.
-Leisure Arts has published several knook pattern books
+Leisure Arts has published several knook pattern books so that you can confidently knook scarves, hats and baby blankets (among other things).

 Right now I'm making a dishcloth and I'm enjoying the process with a small garter stitch bookmark as my next knooking project.
 When I want the satisfaction of making something quickly, I crochet.
 But when I want to knit something, I'm knooking all the way.